baiXfeng/godot-ecs/README.md

 # Features

 - Lightweight and high-performance.
-- Independent of Node components.
-- Components and systems support serialization and deserialization.
+- Components support serialization and deserialization.
 - Easy to use.

 # How To Use